 6. Remember: Some plants can bounce back quite well from frost damage once spring has arrived.

 New spring growth will quickly cover the damaged areas.
-Ensure you prune affected leaves and branches only when the frost has clearly passed for the season.
-Liquid feed with Searles Flourish range of soluble plant foods to promote faster healthy growth.
+Ensure you prune affected leaves and branches only when the frost has passed for the season.
+A liquid feed with Searles Flourish range of soluble plant foods to promote faster healthy growth.

 Leave frost effected leaves on the plant as a protective layer and only prune off once the threat of frosts have passed.